 Which, to be fair, only happened once, because they were smoking on the train, which is probably the biggest “No-no” for train etiquette in Japan.
 It is so much of an understood social taboo that they don’t even have any “No smoking” signs (or vocal announcements) on the train, unlike their constant cellphone usage rules.
-So I guess, you can’t exactly blame the foreigners who were smoking (even though everyone else on the train did).

 In any case, I wanted to make a quick post about train etiquette in Tokyo, just because there are several people I would love to give this advice to, but don’t feel like burning that many bridges.
 Instead, I’m just going to passively write this in hopes they see it someday.